tk-hap/k8s-zero-downtime/README.md

 - A local kubernetes cluster, I'll provide instructions for minikube but kind would also work
 - kubectl
 - kustomize (should be included with kubectl)
-- An http load balancer, I recommend siege
+- An http load tester, I recommend siege

 ## Steps
 - Start the minikube cluster with `minikube start`